 7. New versions of macOS are always free

 If you own a compatible Mac, you can update to the latest version of macOS on the day it’s released (or close to it, depending on how Apple’s servers stand up to the strain).
-This dynamic isn’t going to change anytime soon.
+For example, users were able to upgrade and try the best macOS Monterey tips and tricks on the day it was released.

 Windows gets free updates, too, on a twice-a-year schedule.